Cal Poly Humboldt Lumberjacks

-The Cal Poly Humboldt Lumberjacks are the 11 varsity athletic teams that represent California State Polytechnic University, Humboldt, located in Arcata, California, in NCAA Division II intercollegiate sports.
-The Lumberjacks compete as an associate member of the California Collegiate Athletic Association for all sports except women's rowing, which competes in the Great Northwest Athletic Conference.
+The Cal Poly Humboldt Lumberjacks are the 13 varsity athletic teams that represent California State Polytechnic University, Humboldt, located in Arcata, California, in NCAA Division II intercollegiate sports.
+The Lumberjacks compete as an associate member of the California Collegiate Athletic Association for all sports except women's rowing, which competes in the Great Northwest Athletic Conference; women's triathlon, which competes unaffiliated; and men's wrestling, which competes in the Mountain Pacific Sports Federation.

 Varsity sports

 Basketball

 Recently the men's basketball team achieved its first-ever West Region title and advancement to the semifinals of the NCAA Division II for the first time in the program's 81-year history.

-The men's head coach is Tae Norwood, and the women's head coach is Michelle Bento-Jackson.
+The men's head coach is Chris Tifft, and the women's head coach is Michelle Bento-Jackson.